Peter-Adjao/jungle-house/README.md

 #🛒 Jungle house — React Next.js App

-A simple React + Next.js ecommerce project that displays a cart of plants with their prices and dynamically calculates the total cost.
+A simple React + Next.js ecommerce project that displays a list of plants with their prices and dynamically calculates the total cost.
 It also demonstrates currency formatting using Intl.NumberFormat for Ghanaian cedis (GH₵).

 ##🚀 Features